Lawyer Profile Detail

 In addition to his private practice, Mr. Rosenberg is an adjunct professor at the University of Toronto’s Faculty of Law, where he teaches class actions.
-He is also a member of the Law Commission of Ontario's advisory committee on class action reform.
+He is also a member of the planning committee for the Osgoode Class Actions Symposium, Canada's premiere class actions conference, and he served as a member of the Law Commission of Ontario's advisory committee on class action reform.
 Mr. Rosenberg recently led the class action modules of the 1st Inter-American Training Program on Civil Justice Reform in Santiago, Chile.
 This event was convened by the Justice Studies Centre of the Americas, an organ of the Organization of American States.

 Mr. Rosenberg was awarded the 2009 Harvey T. Strosberg Prize in Class Actions Law in recognition of his research and writing in this field.
 Most recently, Mr. Rosenberg co-authored Class Actions in Canada, a text used in law schools across the country, and Defending Class Actions in Canada, a leading practical resource.